nishantchauhan04/resume/README.md

 - Visual language: charcoal base with electric cyan and coral highlights; glass cards with soft noise.
 - Typography: Sora for body, DM Serif Display for headlines.
 - Motion: scroll reveal, floating hero cards, parallax light orbs, magnetic CTAs, shimmering chips, continuous marquee.
+- Themes: toggle between Aurora (default) and Sunrise using the “Theme” button in the header; preference is saved locally.

 ## Customization
 - Update contact links in the `#contact` section.